Thousands of cars form lines to collect food in Texas - KESQ

 Thousands of people lined up for groceries at a food bank distribution event in Dallas, Texas, this weekend, with organizers saying the Covid-19 pandemic has increased need in the city.

-North Texas Food Bank (NTFB) distributed more than 600,000 pounds of food for about 25,000 people on Saturday, according to spokeswoman Anna Kuruan.
-There were 7,280 turkeys distributed to families, Kuruan told CNN.
+North Texas Food Bank (NTFB) distributed more than 600,000 pounds of food for about 25,000 people on Saturday, according to spokeswoman Anna Kurian.
+There were 7,280 turkeys distributed to families, Kurian told CNN.

 “Forty percent of the folks coming through our partners doors are doing so for the first time,” she said.

-Note: Correction: An earlier version of this story misspelled the last name of Anna Kurian, the spokesperson for the North Texas Food Bank.